Azure/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/README.md

 Console.WriteLine($"Detected language {language.Name} with confidence {language.Score:0.00}.");
 ```

-Please refer to the service documentation for a conceptual discussion of [language detection][language_dectection].
+Please refer to the service documentation for a conceptual discussion of [language detection][language_detection].

 ### Analyze Sentiment
 Run a Text Analytics predictive model to identify the positive, negative, neutral or mixed sentiment contained in the passed-in input text or batch of input text documents.